DrLex0/quake-frogbots/waypoint/README.md

 ### Reliable rocket jumps

-The bot has 2 rocket jump modes:
+The v2 Frogbot has _3_ rocket jump modes:
-1. The **regular** RJ mode is to run towards the launch spot and shoot a rocket at its feet while jumping, when sufficiently close to the spot and more or less heading in the right direction.
-This is not very accurate, but it is fast.
+1. The **regular** RJ mode requires the bot to be running towards the launch spot, and it will then launch a rocket at its feet while jumping, when sufficiently close to the spot and more or less heading in the right direction.
+This is not very accurate, but it is fast, which makes it the preferred mode when possible.
 Usually the bot is able to correct for errors through air turning tricks, but it will occasionally fail, which makes it all the more realistic.
-2. When combining an RJ path with either precision jump or slow path mode, the bot will follow a slower but much more **accurate** procedure.
+2. When combining RJ with either slow down or precision jump path modes, the bot will follow a slower but much more **accurate** procedure.
 It will come to a halt and only launch itself when both at near-ideal position and angles, and will not try to correct mid-air.
+There are 2 variants:
+   - **‘Mortar’** = `RJ` + `slow down` path modes combined, shown as `RS` in the path display.
+As the name implies, this will launch the bot like a mortar in a parabolic trajectory, optimising for maximum distance.
+This mode allows to reach the highest elevations, 240 units is about the maximum although 256 might be achieved in ideal circumstances, but don't count on it.
-The line between the 2 markers acts as the ideal trajectory, hence correct marker placement is crucial for this mode.
-It does not allow to go as far as the regular jumps, but can be required for really tricky jumps where accuracy is essential.
-Bots at higher skill levels will be quicker and more accurate while preparing the jump.
+   - **‘Cannon’** = `RJ` + `precise jump` path modes combined, shown as `RP` in the path display.
+This will indeed launch the bot more like a cannon with direct aim towards the destination, compensating for vertical drop.
+This does not allow to go as far or high as the running or mortar jumps, but can be required for really tricky jumps where accuracy is essential or when a low ceiling does not allow for a full parabolic trajectory.

+Bots at higher skill levels will be quicker and more accurate while preparing accurate rocket jumps.

-Rocket jumps can be tricky, especially when the destination is a ledge that sticks out.
+Rocket jumps can be _tricky,_ especially when the destination is a ledge that sticks out.
 If you notice that bots often smack their head against the bottom of the ledge, it usually means the target marker is too deep into the ledge.
 In that case, it helps to move the marker, or place an extra marker just on the edge of the ledge, perhaps even slightly above it, to improve the bot's aim.
 Only make that marker the destination for the rocket jump path, and give it a path to the actual destination on the ledge.

 ![Rocket Jump setup](images/rj-headache.jpg)

-When possible, try to provide only 1 incoming path into the marker from where a regular RJ should happen, in more or less the correct direction for the jump.
+For the regular running RJ type: when possible, try to provide only 1 incoming path into the marker from where such RJ should happen, in more or less the correct direction for the jump.
 This is not essential, but can help with accuracy and reliability of the jumps.

+Even when their extra accuracy is not needed, the _mortar_ and _cannon_ modes have the advantage that the bot will come to a halt and be standing on solid ground.
+This makes these jumps a solution when they have to be performed on a staircase or similar structure, where players will actually be prevented from instantly jumping while moving because they are in a ‘falling’ state most of the time.
+An example is the jump towards the red armour in `aerowalk`.

+Mind that there are subtle differences between Quake and QuakeWorld physics, which can cause a jump that works in one engine to fail in the other.
+Do not create set-ups that are borderline, and verify that the jumps do work in the intended engine.

-Also, bots will only actively plan an RJ when that path is worth following to reach a goal, and there is no alternative path that does not require RJ, even if much longer.
+Bots will only actively plan an RJ when that path is worth following to reach a goal, and there is no alternative path that does not require RJ, even if much longer.
 In the latter case they might still randomly decide to take an RJ shortcut when happening to pass across the marker, but they will not actively seek out that path.

 ### Water